HenrikJoreteg/human-javascript/ch06-models.md

 Continuing... calling the `trash` method sets a local state property `removing` and then calls the API method that sends the command to the server to delete the task (in this case via WebSocket, but the transport is irrelevant).

 But the cool thing is, that's *it*.
 That's all we have to do when we want to delete a widget.
-You simply have to look up that widget's model and call `.trash()`.
+You simply have to look up the widget's model and call `.trash()`.

 Nowhere in this code do you see anything about removing the item from DOM.